 Fix 5.
 Try Out DirectX 9

-DirectX 9 might impact your game performance a little bit, but that is not what most people can notice, and you want to get rid of the rush crashing on startup.
+DirectX 9 might impact your game performance a bit, but that is not what most people can notice, and you want to eliminate the rush crashing on startup.
 So start trying it out.

 What does rush keep crashing on Xbox?

 Unfortunately, This bug pertains to the game data itself.
-Though, the game developers have released an update lately to fix this crashing issue.
+The game developers have released an update lately to fix this crashing issue.
 But try to install the game.
 This may help you resolve the issue.

 Is 8GB RAM enough for rust?

 The Ran can go up to 11GB.
 8GB is quite low.
-However, it is enough to run other games on PC, but the ram requirement of rust goes high because of the engine.
-Every time you go towards a big base, it may go up but never exceeds 12GB.
+However, it is enough to run other games on PC, but the ram requirement of Rust goes high because of the engine.
+Every time you reach a big base, it may go up but never exceeds 12GB.
 So it needs more RAM investment.

 Is Rust a CPU-heavy game?